CDM56/-arr-compose/README.md

 - Target: host.url**.** (do not forget the dot at the end)

 When you do that, you told your DNS provider to redirect all requests from service.host.url to host.url.
 Doig that, all requests are landing to traaefik with your original url and, with that, traefik redirect you to the correct service.

+## One or more services are stopping all by themselves

+If you see one (or more) service not responding, you can trace the log with the command `docker compose logs appname`.
+Then, search for thhe error in the log and search it on the internet.